-Federal Highway Administration (FHWA) - The federal agency within the U.S. Department of Transportation that administers the Federal-Aid Highway Program.
+Federal Highway Administration (FHWA) - The federal agency within the U.S. Department of Transportation that administers the Federal-Aid Highway Program, which provides financial assistance to states to construct and improve federal-aid freeways, major collector and arterial roads, and bridges.

 Federal Transit Administration (FTA) - A branch of the U.S. Department of Transportation that administers programs and funding affecting mass transit.
+FTA is the principal source of federal financial assistance for planning, development and improvement of public mass transportation systems.